 Green Team: The Eco Committee aims to raise awareness, train and educate the entire educational community about the importance of sustainable development, as well as identify needs and offer proposals for alternatives and solutions to environmental situations in the school and the community.
-Students who are part of the committee promote the active involvement of all stakeholders in activities that promote the implementation of environmental improvements, making them aware of the importance of the commental improvements.
+Students who are part of the committee promote the active involvement of all stakeholders in activities that promote the implementation of environmental improvements, making them aware of the importance of caring for the environment.